yuzhenmao/TransNet/README.md

 This is the pytorch implementation of _**TransNet**_.

 ### Datasets
-Please download from the original paper listed in our paper.
+Please download from the original papers listed in our paper.

 ### demo case:
 ```